sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - jsonlogic.md

 - `item` is the item from the passed-in array

-- `context` is the data in JsonLogic's context at the time of creation, e.g., the result of `"var"` operation on the current item in a loop
+- `context` is the data in JsonLogic's context at the time of creation, e.g., the result of a  `"var"` operation on the current item in a loop